builab/subtomo2Chimera/README.md

 *--avgAngpix* Pixel Size of the average file

 *--avgBoxSize* Box Size of the average.
 3 values seperated by comma and double quoted.
-Better be a cube.
-Not tested with non-cube yet.
+It is ok to use non-cube as long as same center as the cubic subtomogram.

 *--tomoname* Name of tomo for the visualization.
 You have to do this script for each tomo you want to visualize.
 And the tomo name needs 100% match.